Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Acknowledgements

 \section{Acknowledgements}

-Thanks are due to Callum Bannister, Robert Colvin, Diego Machado Dias, Tom Manderson, Joshua Morris, Andrius Velykis, and Kirsten Winter, for feedback on ideas presented in this paper and/or contributions to the supporting Isabelle/HOL theories.
+Thanks are due to Callum Bannister, Robert Colvin, Diego Machado Dias, Julian Fell, Tom Manderson, Joshua Morris, Andrius Velykis, Kirsten Winter, and our anonymous reviewers for feedback on ideas presented in this paper and/or contributions to the supporting Isabelle/HOL theories.
 Special thanks go to Cliff Jones for his continual feedback and encouragement during the course of developing this research.